Watershed Congress along the Schuylkill River

 Student Facilitator Scholarships

-The Watershed Congress offers scholarships to introduce students to watershed issues and encourage them to become future presenters.
-Current undergraduate and graduate students from the area are eligible.
-Student facilitators will have responsibilities during the Congress program including making announcements, getting sessions started on time, time keeping, trouble shooting, etc. (student facilitators are not responsible for IT).
+The Watershed Congress offers scholarships to introduce current undergraduate and graduate students to watershed issues and encourage them to become future presenters.
+Both full-time and part-time students from the area are eligible.
+Student facilitators will have responsibilities during the Watershed Congress program including making announcements, getting sessions started on time, time keeping, trouble shooting, etc. (student facilitators are not responsible for IT).
+Applications for those interested in becoming student facilitators for the 2016 Watershed Congress will be taken online in early 2016.
+The application deadline for Student Facilitator Scholarships is February 12, 2016.